McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/shortcutmenu/_index.en.md

       publishResources = true
     {{< /multiconfig >}}

-2. Store the page file for the shortcut below a parent headless branch bundle and add the following front matter to he **parent** (see exampleSite's `content/more/_index.en.md`). **Don't give this page a `title`** as this will cause it to be shown in the breadcrumbs - a thing you most likely don't want.
+2. Or, put a child page inside a headless branch bundle with the following front matter in the bundle.
+This causes the child but not the branch bundle to be contained in the sitemap.

     {{< multiconfig fm=true file="content/more/_index.en.md" >}}
     [_build]